yuri-schmaltz/Wan2GP/README.md

 Vace provides on its github (https://github.com/ali-vilab/VACE/tree/main/vace/gradios) annotators / preprocessors Gradio tool that can help you build some of these materials depending on the task you want to achieve.

 There is also a guide that describes the various combination of hints (https://github.com/ali-vilab/VACE/blob/main/UserGuide.md).Good luck !

+It seems you will get better results if you turn on "Skip Layer Guidance" with its default configuration
 ### Command line parameters for Gradio Server
 --i2v : launch the image to video generator\
 --t2v : launch the text to video generator (default defined in the configuration)\